 upside down, and insulation that is not secured correctly.
 A key indicator of a substantial moisture problem in the crawlspace is when sub-floor insulation is pulled from its supports and starts to separate.
 Condensation forms and

 makes the insulation too heavy for the insulation supports to hold.

-Insulation does play an important part of keeping your crawlspace in a good condition.
+Insulation does play an important part of keeping your attic or crawlspace in a good condition.
 The International Residential Code requires that sub-floor insulation be installed; if sub-floor insulation is not

 installed, then the foundation sidewalls must be insulated.
 Generally if the insulation is installed correctly and is not severely separated we can re-tuck the existing sub-floor insulation, and any insulation that has fallen to the ground

 is disposed of.
 New insulation can then be replaced in the missing areas.
 Unfortunately, when insulation is installed upside down and the craft paper is wet it must be removed and disposed of.
 GreenPro Cleaning & Restoration will

 evaluate the current insulation; if the insulation can continue to be used we will tell you.
 If not, we will discuss the available options to provide you with the best and most cost-effective solution.

-A crawlspace vapor barrier is a high density material that prohibits water vapor from passing through it.
-Traditionally, a vapor barrier was used to cover only the ground floor of the crawlspace.
+An attic or crawlspace vapor barrier is a high density material that prohibits water vapor from passing through it.
+Traditionally, a vapor barrier was used to cover only the ground floor.
 This

 prevents water vapor from evaporating out of the soil and moving up into the crawlspace air.
 This water vapor can cause excess humidity levels that also allow water damage, odors and bugs to become a problem in your crawlspace and in

 your upper living spaces.
-A crawl space vapor barrier should only be installed after any ground water problems are corrected.
+A vapor barrier should only be installed after any ground water problems are corrected.

 Water vapor is always evaporating from the ground, even if the crawlspace floor looks dry, this water vapor evaporation is still occurring.
 A vapor barrier is the easiest and most cost effective way to